 Building upon the existing work of the Middle School Matters Institute, researchers will iteratively develop and refine a PD model that can be used campuswide in middle schools.
 Teachers will provide feedback on the model via a series of questionnaires, focus groups, and interviews.
 In year 3, the model will be piloted over an entire school year with six middle schools (three treatment, three business as usual) in English language arts, science, and social studies classrooms.

-Students’ growth in reading comprehension and change in student risk factors associated with school dropout will be assessed by using the Gates-MacGinitie Reading Comprehension Test and by collecting early warning indicator data (student attendance, behavior, and coursework grades).
-Additionally, fidelity of implementation and instructional quality will be measured by coding audio-recordings of teacher-delivered instruction.
+Students’ growth in reading comprehension and change in student risk factors associated with school dropout will be assessed by using a researcher-developed strategy use measure, Gates-MacGinitie Reading Comprehension Test, and by collecting early warning indicator data (student attendance, behavior, and coursework grades).

 Participants will include three middle schools during the iterative development phase (years 1 and 2) and six middle schools during the pilot study (year 3).